 In November 2015 the working group’s efforts culminated with the recommendation of 10 core competencies centered on the prevention, treatment and management of prescription drug misuse.

-To date, UMMS has provided safe-prescribing training (incorporating all 10 competencies) for over 500 medical learnings, including students and faculty from the School of Medicine, the Graduate School of Nursing, and UMMS Graduate Medical Education.
+To date, UMMS has provided safe-prescribing training (incorporating all 10 competencies) for over 800 medical learners (AAMC: Tackling the Opiate Epidemic Through Educational Innovation and Partnership), including students and faculty from the School of Medicine, the Graduate School of Nursing, and UMMS Graduate Medical Education.
 These events feature hands-on training sessions to optimally prepare prescribers by allowing them to apply the 10 competencies across a spectrum of scenarios, including responding to opioid overdose with the use of naloxone, coaching at-risk patients to seek addiction care, and confronting their own potential unconscious biases and practicing empathic communication skills.
 Watch this demonstration “A Day in the Emergency Room – Opioid Reversal in Action (Simulation).”

 Are you interested in participating as an interprofessional small group faculty facilitator, or as a standardized patient?
 Please contact Madeline.email@example.com.

-Would you like to conduct the OSTI program for learners in your organization?
+Would you like to conduct the OSTITM program for learners in your organization?
 Please contact firstname.lastname@example.org.